Pierluigi Collina: Personal life

-In 1988, Collina met his future wife Gianna in Versilia.
+In 1988, Collina met his wife Gianna in Versilia.
 After living together almost from their meeting, they moved to the coastal town of Viareggio.
 Since their marriage, the couple have had two daughters.
 In 2003, Collina published his autobiography, My Rules of the Game (Le Mie Regole del Gioco).
 In August 2005, after his retirement, he concentrated on his own business, as a financial advisor.
 Today he lives in Forte dei Marmi.

 After refereeing the Second Round match between Japan and Turkey at the 2002 FIFA World Cup, Collina became famous in Japan, and appeared in a television advert for frozen takoyaki products.
 He is also very popular in Turkey, as no Turkish team, national or club, lost a game with him in charge.

 Although Collina is closely identified with football, his favourite sports club plays basketball.
 He is a lifelong supporter of local club Fortitudo Bologna.
 On 25 January 2010, Collina participated in a special match for supporting victims of the earthquake in Haiti between a team called "Friends of Zidane and Ronaldo" and Benfica in Lisbon.

-Other media
+In popular culture

+Music

 In July 2002, he appeared in cartoon form in George Michael's video "Shoot the Dog".

+Advertising

+In 2003, Collina appeared in an advert of a Turkish GSM operator, Aria, due to his popularity in Turkey.
+In December 2004, he starred in a commercial for MB Pivo in Serbia, alongside Lazar Ristovski.
+His quote in Serbian "Nema cekaj Lazo, daj MB pivo" (I can't wait no longer Laza, give me MB beer) is famous in Serbia.
+He appeared in another MB Pivo advert two years later.

+Collina's easily-recognisable face (to followers of football) also led to his appearance in an advert for the Vauxhall Vectra on UK television during the 2006 World Cup.
+He also appeared in adverts for MasterCard and Adidas during the tournament.

+Video games

 Collina was chosen as the cover figure for the football video games Pro Evolution Soccer 3 and Pro Evolution Soccer 4, appearing alongside compatriot Francesco Totti and Thierry Henry for the latter.
 This was unusual, as football games had come to almost exclusively feature only players and managers on their covers, and he did not feature in either game.
 In addition, he featured as an "unlockable" referee in the rival EA Sports game FIFA Football 2005, released shortly before Pro Evolution Soccer 4.

-In September 2005, his easily recognisable face (to followers of football) also led to his appearance in an advert for the Vauxhall Vectra, which aired during the 2006 World Cup in the United Kingdom.
-He also appeared in adverts, for MasterCard and Adidas during the tournament.
-In 2006, Collina appeared in another television advert, this time for MB Pivo, a beer brand in Serbia.
-In 2003, he also appeared in an advert of a Turkish GSM operator, Aria, due to his popularity in Turkey.